Hi! I'm Damien. I'm a graduate student here at MIT Philosophy.

 Published Papers"Is Direct Reference Theory Incompatible With Physicalism?" (co-written with Mahrad Almotahari).
 Short answer: no, despite what Thomas Hofweber says.

-"No Language is Perfect" The exciting sequel to the dissertation.
+"No Language is Perfect" The sequel to the above.
 Communication requires a certain kind of co-ordination between speaker and hearer: roughly, they need to agree on what the truth-value of their utterances are across a range of possible circumstances.
 There are two ways this co-ordination can break down: speaker and hearer can disagree on the truth-value of a given sentence in a given possible circumstance, or they can disagree on what possible circumstances there are for sentences to be true or false in.
 There is a longstanding philosophical dream: that at least among ideally rational agents, this second kind of co-ordination failure would never occur, and that the language spoken by such agents could neutrally express all possible substantive disagreements.
 I think there is no such thing as the ideally rational agent, and that the quest for universally neutral language is quixotic.
 There are, I say, disagreements that are inexpressible in a neutral way.

 "Object Representation and Truth-Apt Representation" There are two kinds of representation.
 There is truth-apt representation, which is the kind done by sentences and by the lantern that was hung for Paul Revere's benefit; and there is representing an object, the way my name on a list represents me, or a dot on a map can represent Melbourne.
 Back when philosophers were mostly concerned with linguistic representation there was consensus: philosophers thought truth-apt representation was more fundamental than object representation, and that object representation should be explained in terms of truth-apt representation.
 But when philosophers started worrying about mental representation, that consensus dissolved.
 I think there was no good reason for the change; we should still think truth-apt representation is the more fundamental phenomenon, even when it is happening in a brain.
 This has consequences for our theory of content, and for meta-metaphysics.